d-cen/Artificial-Intelligence/README.md

 Distributions and Singular Vector in Sparse Matrix

 ## -3
-Linear Regression and K-Nearest-Neighbor Classifier
+Linear Regression and K-Nearest-Neighbor(KNN) Classifier

 ## -4
 Fully Connected Layers v.s.
 CNN Layers, Color Image Training with CNN, and Transfer Learning with ResNet-18